shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-basic-line-item-details-to-traffic-a-programmatic-guaranteed-deal.md

 1. Enter the name you will use to search for and report on the line item.

-1. Click **+External Code** and enter a code if you want to report on a line item using your own code (rather than the internal ID that Xandr assigns automatically).
+1. Click **+External Code** and enter a code if you want to report on a line item using your own code (rather than the internal ID that Microsoft Advertising assigns automatically).

     External codes must follow these guidelines:
     - They can contain only alphanumeric characters, periods, underscores, or dashes.